-It should be noted that under Section 44 of the Mental Capacity Act 2005, the ill-treatment or wilful neglect of adults who lack mental capacity to consent or object to the treatment and care provided by workers, volunteers and/or carers/family members is a criminal offence.
-This is also covered in Sections 20 to 25 of the Criminal Justice and Courts Act 2015.
+It should be noted that under Section 44 of the Mental Capacity Act 2005, the ill-treatment or wilful neglect of adults who lack mental capacity by any person providing care to them is a criminal offence.
+Section 20 to 25 of the Criminal Justice and Courts Act 2015 also provide criminal offences for any care worker or care providing organisation carrying out the ill-treatment or wilful neglect of a person in their care.